Meat Loaf: 2000s

 During a performance at the Metro Radio Arena in Newcastle upon Tyne, England, on October 31, 2007, at the opening of "Paradise by the Dashboard Light" Meat Loaf walked off the stage early in the song and said that it was his last performance.
 His tour promoter, Andrew Miller, said that it was a result of "exhaustion and stress" and said that Meat Loaf would continue touring after suitable rest.
-The next two gigs in the tour, at the NEC and Manchester Evening News Arena were cancelled because of "acute laryngitis" and were rescheduled for late November.
-The concert scheduled for November 6, 2007, at London's Wembley Arena was also cancelled.
-Meat Loaf cancelled his entire European tour for 2007 after being diagnosed with a cyst on his vocal cords.
+The next two gigs in the tour, at the NEC and Manchester Evening News Arena were canceled because of "acute laryngitis" and were rescheduled for late November.
+The concert scheduled for November 6, 2007, at London's Wembley Arena was also canceled.
+Meat Loaf canceled his entire European tour for 2007 after being diagnosed with a cyst on his vocal cords.

 On June 27, 2008, Meat Loaf began The Casa de Carne Tour in Plymouth, England alongside his longtime duet partner Patti Russo, who debuted one of her own original songs during the show.
 The tour continued through July and August with twenty dates throughout England, Ireland, Germany, Portugal, the Netherlands, Norway, Sweden, Finland, and Denmark.
 Six U.S. shows were also added for October and December 2008.

 In May 2009, Meat Loaf began work on the album Hang Cool Teddy Bear in the studio with Green Day's American Idiot album producer Rob Cavallo, working with such writers as Justin Hawkins, Rick Brantley, Ollie Wride, Tommy Henriksen, and Jon Bon Jovi.
 The album is based on the story of a fictional soldier, whose "story" furnishes the theme.
 The album is based on a short story by the Los Angeles-based screenwriter and director Kilian Kerwin, a long-time friend of the singer.
 Hugh Laurie and Jack Black both perform on the album, Laurie plays piano on the song "If I Can't Have You", while Black sings a duet with Meat Loaf on "Like A Rose".
 Patti Russo and Kara DioGuardi also duet on the album.
 Brian May of Queen features on guitar along with Steve Vai.
 It received positive reviews from critics and fans alike.
 The first single from the album, "Los Angeloser", was released for download on April 5 with the album charting at number 4 in the UK Albums Chart on April 25, 2010.
 The Hang Cool Tour followed in the United States, United Kingdom, and Canada.
 Patti Russo accompanied him on the tour, continuing through mid-2011.